Bose gas

 A Bose gas is a collection of identical bosonic particles (particles with integer spin) that are not subject to the Pauli exclusion principle, which prohibits two identical fermions (particles with half-integer spin) from occupying the same quantum state simultaneously.

 At very low temperatures, Bose gases can exhibit a phenomenon known as Bose-Einstein condensation (BEC), in which a significant fraction of the particles occupy the same quantum state, forming a single macroscopic entity.
-This is a quantum mechanical phenomenon that was first predicted by Indian physicist Satyendra Nath Bose and Einstein in 1924-25.
+This is a quantum mechanical phenomenon that was first predicted by Indian physicist Satyendra Nath Bose-Einstein statistics and Einstein in 1924-25.

 In a Bose gas, the particles can be described by a wave function that obeys Bose-Einstein statistics, which leads to different thermodynamic properties than a classical gas.
 For example, at low temperatures, the specific heat capacity of a Bose gas is proportional to temperature, while for a classical gas it is constant.